 Shop With Clean Origin

-While we don’t offer rings with trillion cut diamond center stones, we do have many other lovely lab created diamond shapes.
+While we don’t offer rings with large trillion cut diamond center stones, we do offer other lovely ethical and affordable lab created diamonds.
 Whether you want a classic shape like a round, or fancy shape like a princess cut or cushion cut diamond, we have something you will love.

 Shop our selection of both classic and unique engagement rings.
-And if you need help, our jewelry experts are on always hand to answer all of your questions.
+And if you need help, our jewelry experts are always on hand to answer your questions.